rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 All Module Errata.md

 Task 4: Deploy Azure Bastion <br>
 Open another browser window and connect to the Azure Portal <br>
+Step 6: <br>
+Set the tier to Basic <br>
+Create new a Public IP address <br>
+Paste the Public name <br>
+Leave Region and Virtual network blank and hit Review + create select Create <br>
+Note: Wait for the deployment to complete before you proceed to the next exercise.
+The deployment might take about 15 - 25 minutes <br>

 ### Exercise 2: Integrate an AD DS forest with an Azure AD tenant